himanshu-gb/blog-preview-card-challange/README.md

 # Built with

-Built with
--Sementic HTML5 markup
+- Sementic HTML5 markup
--CSS
--flexbox
+- CSS
+- flexbox
--css transition
+- css transition
--and, Style Componenets
+- and, Style Componenets

 # What I learned